-Iceland was not always THE Iceland we talk about today.
+Iceland was not always in the form we talk about it today.
 During the late 9th to the early 20th century, the early settlers on the small North Atlantic island barely had enough food.
 But those days were long gone.

 Now, when we talk about Iceland, we think of the waterfalls, the northern lights and the epic glaciers.
 We praise on how Iceland transcended the adversity from nature and built an amazing country where the geothermal power is heating up the chilly air and cheering up the gloomy weather.